 Five Ten Freerider Contact

 The Freerider Contact has been our Editors' Choice flat shoe for three years straight.
 It's so sticky you'll almost think you're clipped in.
-This year, it got it's first real competition from the Shimano GR7, which shared the Editors' Choice award.
-Both shoes are amazing.The Shimano edged ahead in the scores by offering slightly more comfort, arch support, and breathability.
-It's also way more durable and costs a little less than the Contact.
-However, the Contact is still the top choice if sticking to the pedals is your top concern.
+This super-versatile model offers good power transfer and comfortable that is at home on rides ranging from cross-country to enduro and light-duty downhill shredding.
+This year, it got it's first real competition from the ION Raid AMP II, which shared the Editors' Choice award.
+Both shoes are amazing.The ION edged ahead in the scores by offering slightly more comfort, arch support, and durability.
+It's equally grippy and costs roughly the same as the Contact.
+However, the Contact is still one of our top choices if sticking to the pedals is your top concern.

 Read review: Five Ten Freerider Contact